Summary of Evidence

 Official Opinion No. 1 Indiana Attorney General 19 March 1974Official Opinion of the Attorney General of Indiana

 Addressed to Governor Otis R. Bowen in response to his request regarding the proper construction of Indiana Constitution and statutes defining age eligibility for holding office, and how it affects the appointment of a 17-year-old as Justice of the Peace.
 Attorney General Theodore L. Sendak concluded: “A 17-year-old person is not old enough to take the oath of office as a Justice of the Peace in Indiana.”
+The Attorney General’s opinion was only advisory and not legally binding.
+A court of law later upheld the appointment, contrary to the Attorney General’s conclusion.

 Read full opinion -